jarrodparkes/jarrodparkes.github.io/_posts/2019-01-15-high-growth-handbook.md

 ### Restructuring and Scale
 - There is no perfect organizational structure— when restructuring think next 6-12 months
 - Reorg quickly and fully — don’t drag it out and don’t do it partially; otherwise you’ll open yourself up to lobbying and politicking across the company
-- during rapid, exponential growth, it may make sense to have someone in a “wolf” role who works cross functionally as a band-aid until an executive(s) can take over operations in that area (wolf isn’t a long term solution)
+- during rapid, exponential growth, it may make sense to have someone in a "wolf" role who works cross functionally as a band-aid until an executive(s) can take over operations in that area (wolf isn’t a long term solution)
 - During periods of scale, many positions that may have been more broad during startup will become more focused — employees that are able to make adjustments into their more focused roles and scale with the company will succeed
 - Growth and scale can be a tough time with roles/reporting structure changing — advice to stick it out: keep working hard and doing good work, continue to think like a CEO, and strive for all the work you do to help the company’s top level objectives
 - When companies are experiencing rapid growth, you’ll look like a new company every 6-12 months, change will be inevitable so just expect it
 - Steer your companies culture, and revisit your values regularly so that you can filter new hires who aren’t a good culture fit.
 What are CS values?

 ### Company Culture
-- be explicit about your culture; don’t say things like “we’re detail oriented”; say things like “at X, we expect superb quality and we may rework your designs and code multiple times before it is adequate”
+- be explicit about your culture; don’t say things like "we’re detail oriented"; say things like "at X, we expect superb quality and we may rework your designs and code multiple times before it is adequate"
-- Culture IS important, but remember it can change and you should revisit it; don’t let early culture such as “our company grew because flat organization” hold the company back it is is scaling at that value no longer makes sense — maybe it does, maybe it doesn’t, you’ll have to make that call
+- Culture IS important, but remember it can change and you should revisit it; don’t let early culture such as "our company grew because flat organization" hold the company back it is is scaling at that value no longer makes sense — maybe it does, maybe it doesn’t, you’ll have to make that call
 - New exec hires will undoubtably change culture, and that is fine — that is likely why they were hired in the first place; communicate this change to folks, let them know the direction you are wanting to steer the company culture; doing more of this upfront will help avoid long, drawn out frustrations from people who may not be a good fit anymore as the company scales
 - Don’t get attached to what your culture was/is; be aware that company culture will and should evolve as your company grows
 - When growing internationally it can be very helpful to have people in the (cultural) HQ before sending them out to the new office; likewise, starting a new global office can be much more successful by planting an experienced employee with strong culture there (at least to start) and then building around it